Ayu Saraswati

-Putu Ayu Saraswati (Note: /id/) (ᬧᬸᬢᬸᬅᬬᬸᬲᬭᬲ᭄ᬯᬢᬶ; born July 6, 1997) popularly known as Ayu Saraswati is an Indonesian People's Consultative Assembly Ambassador, medical practitioner, fashion model and beauty pageant titleholder who won the title of Puteri Indonesia Lingkungan 2020.
-Since 2020, she serves as the Ambassador and Advisory Council of Ministry of Women Empowerment and Child Protection of The Republic of Indonesia and Ministry of Environment and Forestry of the Republic of Indonesia, that works for #SangGuruKehidupan in advocating for women empowerment, child protection, elderly care, natural disaster and free healthcare programs.
+Putu Ayu Saraswati (Note: /id/) (ᬧᬸᬢᬸᬅᬬᬸᬲᬭᬲ᭄ᬯᬢᬶ.
+Born July 6, 1997) popularly known as Ayu Saraswati is an Indonesian People's Consultative Assembly Ambassador, medical practitioner, fashion model and beauty pageant titleholder who won the title of Puteri Indonesia Lingkungan 2020.
+Since 2020, she serves as the Ambassador and Advisory Council of Ministry of Women Empowerment and Child Protection of The Republic of Indonesia and Ministry of Environment and Forestry of the Republic of Indonesia, that works for #SangGuruKehidupan in advocating for women's empowerment, child protection, elderly care, natural disaster and free healthcare programs.
 Ayu Saraswati is the second delegate from Bali to ever be crowned Puteri Indonesia Lingkungan after Ayu Diandra Sari Tjakra in 2009.
 She was expected to represent Indonesia at Miss International 2022, but she withdrew from the competition.

 Early life and education

 Ayu Saraswati, as the Indonesian People's Consultative Assembly Ambassador, speaks at a news conference of Ministry of Environment and Forestry of the Republic of Indonesia on 20 May 2021.

 Ayu Saraswati was born in Denpasar, Bali, Indonesia to a Balinese father and Taiwanese mother.
 Since she was 14 years old, Ayu Saraswati is working as a fashion model and pilates instructor.
 She holds a Master of Medical Science (MMSc) in Biomedical sciences from the Faculty of Medicine of Udayana University, Denpasar – Bali, and currently works as a Medical Practitioner in Sanglah Hospital, where both of her parents work as a Medical Doctor.

 Beside being chosen as Indonesian People's Consultative Assembly Ambassador, Ministry of Women Empowerment and Child Protection of The Republic of Indonesia Ambassador, and Ministry of Environment and Forestry of the Republic of Indonesia Ambassador.
 Ayu Saraswati has often represented Indonesia at international forums such as Youth Gathering Sunburst Youth Camp 2014 in Singapore and the 2013 International Community Development and Global Creative Leadership Summit in New Delhi, India.